 Grim Magazine: As your lyrics cover a lot of mythology and lore from across the world, outside of the Nordic mythology, what’s your favorite subject to write about?

 Christofer: Egyptian, I guess.
-It’s hard to mention one favorite; there’s always interesting things in a lot of different traditions and mythologies, but the Egyptian has a lot of really interesting things.
+It’s hard to mention one favorite; there are always interesting things in a lot of different traditions and mythologies, but the Egyptians have a lot of really interesting things.

 Grim Magazine: If this tour ends up being financially disappointing, is there a chance that Therion will come back as a headliner or a support act?